Working with King's Legal Clinic

 Does King's Legal Clinic help on any matter?

-We cannot offer appointments to everyone who contacts us and there are some areas of law or disputes which we are, either, not able to offer advice on or mediate with.
+We cannot offer appointments to everyone who contacts us and there are some areas of law or disputes which we are, either, not able to offer advice on or assist with mediation.

 If we cannot help the client, we will try to refer them to alternative organisations who may be able to help instead.

 Does King's Legal Clinic represent clients in court?

 We do not undertake casework or represent clients in the courts or at tribunals, but we can refer them to other free legal advice providers who are able to offer representation.
 If you represent an organisation that would like to be added to our referral list please contact Shaila Pal, Assistant Director of Clinical Legal Education (details at the bottom of this page).

 Please click here for information about how clients can get in touch with us.